Data lifecycle management is a crucial practice for any successful business, whether it is a large or small business.

 Data management experts often identify 5 or more stages in the data lifecycle.
 Here are 5 stages:

-In this phase, data comes into an organisation, usually through data entry or acquisition from an external source.
+In this phase, data comes into an organization, usually through data entry or acquisition from an external source.

 In this phase, data is processed before it is used.

-In this phase, data is used to support the organisation’s objectives and operations.
+In this phase, data is used to support the organization’s objectives and operations.